Table of Contents

 - For some reason, Bluesky might spit out 'invalid handle' errors, so check if their servers are down before overreacting.
 These errors don't last long, unless you have a custom domain handle.16)

-- If you're dealing with the age gate, there are workarounds.
+- If you're dealing with the age gate, there are a number of workarounds.

 Custom feeds